 - Dull aching pain – the pain is more of a general soreness in a broader area.
 It is often not as intense, but may be present for a while.
 This is due to a deficiency of Qi and / or Blood which creates lack of movement.

-- Distending pain – the pain is a more severe type of ache which is accompanied by a sensation of distension or bloating.
+- Distending pain – the pain is a more severe type of ache, accompanied by distension or bloating.
 This is due to a stagnation of Qi which is blocks movement.

-- Sharp intense pain – the pain is often more acute and can be pinpointed easily.
+- Sharp intense pain – the pain is often more acute and is pinpointed easily.
 This is due to a stasis of the Blood which prevents movement.

 - Heavy pain – the pain may be like an ache with a sense of heaviness.
 This is due to the presence of dampness or phlegm which obstructs movement.